Gianlooca/alteramusica/README.md

 ### [Records](#records)
 - It has a white heading (that becomes golden in bigger screens, as we said before) decorated on either side with two icons in the shape of vinyl records;
 - It contains the records currently for sale.
+- the page is responsive according to the dimensions of the screen is displayed on;
 - For each record, we have a structure formed as follows:
     1. the album cover;
     2. the artist/band name;